maboiteaspam/ma-clef-usb/README.md

 - -p --port default:8080 Port on which http server listens.
 - -h --hostname default:127.0.0.1 Hostname on which http server listens.
 - -H --home default:~/ma-clef-usb Home directory used by ma Clef USB.

-# Use cases

-* Transfer files
-* Put down some notes
-* Browse your files

 # Configuration